ethereum/ethereum-org-website/src/content/defi/index.md

 You can think of DeFi in layers:

-1. The blockchain - Ethereum contains the transaction history and state of accounts
+1. Protocol and network - Ethereum rules of operation, and distributed network of nodes
-2. The assets - ETH and other tokens stored on Ethereum
+2. The blockchain - the data containing transaction history and state of accounts
-3. The protocols - smart contracts thats provide the functionality, for example, decentralized lending of assets
+3. Primitives - composable smart contracts such as token contracts (assets) and other finance tools
-4. The applications - user interfaces thats are used to interact with the protocols
+4. The applications - user interfaces that are used to interact with the protocols

 ## What can you do with DeFi? {#what-can-you-do-with-defi}

 ### Payments {#payments}

+One of the most basic forms of decentralized finance is digital peer-to-peer value transfers.
 Ethereum is designed for sending transactions around the world.
 You are able to send a payment by entering the recipients account address, and send funds directly in a matter of seconds to minutes.
 To send of receive payments, you will need a wallet.

 <ButtonLink to="/wallets/">More on wallets</ButtonLink>